 tRange.String = "The Python version is %s.%s.%s" % sys.version_info[:3] + " and the executable path is " + sys.executable

-The output of the running script will be open under new document named Untitled 1.
+The output of the running script will be open under a new document named Untitled 1.

 The content of this result is: The Python version is 3.3.5 and the executable path is C:\Program Files (x86)\LibreOffice 5\program\soffice.bin.

-The size of the text is 12, Default Style and font is Liberation Serif.
+The size of the text is 12, Default Style and the font is Liberation Serif.

 The python script is simple: Is like take the interface model and put some text into that.

-About hasattr part is just for reduce your possible errors and avoid confusing differences in behavior between Python 2 and 3.
+About hasattr part is just to reduce your possible errors and avoid confusing differences in behavior between Python 2 and 3.